 There are three distinct data collection types that comprise the charity: water MAP Framework:

-- Annual Check-in: A simple data collection at the endline of a charity: water grant.
-This occurs for grants not undergoing a Major Review or PIM.
-The Annual Check-in consists of household surveys done after grant completion.
+- Annual Check-in: A household survey at the baseline and endline of a charity: water grant.
+This occurs for most grants.

 This is the full MAP data collection schedule:

-charity: water will train the relevant partner staff and data collectors when they conduct the Major Review in the second grant, and again before all PIM data collections.
+charity: water will train the relevant partner staff when they conduct the PIM data collection.

-For Major Review and PIM evaluations, charity: water aims to discuss results with partners in time for action plans to be incorporated into the next proposal cycle.
+charity: water aims to discuss results with partners and incorporate action plans in subsequent grants.
 These action plans can also inform future RFPs and multi-year plans.

 More details on the charity: water MAP Framework can be found here.